Lego Castle: Kingdoms (2010–2012)

 Kingdoms is the name of the Lego Medieval theme that was released June 2010 and replaced the fantasy-based Castle theme that had been in place since 2007.
 Kingdoms departs from the concept of a fantasy world inhabited by undead, orcs and dwarves; and returns to a more realistic world modeled after the European Middle Ages.
-The only fantasy elements are the wizard minifigures.
-Thus, it features sets that are more reminiscent of the early sets of the classic Castle theme from the 1980s.
-Indeed, the set 7946 King's Castle is modeled after the 6080 King's Castle set released in 1984.

 In Kingdoms, there are two human factions pitted against each other.
 One side has the role of the attackers, featuring more vehicles and siege engines (The Green Kingdom/Dragon Knights).
 The other side has the role of the defenders with an emphasis on buildings (The Red Kingdom/Lion Knights).
 This theme, like the fantasy-era Castle theme of 2007, includes peasants and civilians, instead of concentrating solely on military factions.
+The Kingdoms theme was discontinued in 2012, replaced by The Lord of the Rings franchise sets.

 Kingdoms is the first theme to include back-printing on the torsos of the minifigures.
 This theme featured new knight helms, new horse armor (a sleek-silhouette "unicorn" horse battle helmet), goats, and a new portcullis piece.
-Two unique horse prints are found only in Kingdoms sets: a pair of white horses with printed harnesses (7188 King's Carriage Ambush), and a dappled grey cart horse (7189 Mill Village Raid.)
+Two unique horse prints are found only in Kingdoms sets: a pair of white horses with printed harnesses in King's Carriage Ambush (set 7188), and a dappled grey cart horse in Mill Village Raid (set 7189).
 This theme also marked a return to the full-body rampant lion motif, rather than the lion head used in the Royal Knights, Knight's Kingdom I, and Knight's Kingdom II.

-The final Kingdoms-themed sets were 10223 Kingdoms Joust, released on December 26, 2011; and 853373 Kingdoms Chess Set, released in 2012.
-The Kingdoms theme was discontinued in 2012, replaced by The Lord of the Rings franchise sets.

-Castle III (2013)
+Castle III (2013–2014)

 Lego released a new Castle theme in autumn 2013 replacing the previously cancelled Kingdoms theme.
 It ended up being a very short-lived theme with only five sets released in late 2013 and two battlepacks released in early 2014.
 The two factions were "King's Knights", which wore blue with a crown insignia on their torsos and lion insignia on their shields and armor; and "Dragon Knights", in red and black.
 This theme was a fantasy-based theme with a wizard and a large dragon.

-Standalone Castle Sets (2014-Present)
+Standalone Castle sets (2014present)

-Although Lego has not released a new line of medieval-themed sets since the end of Castle III in 2013, Lego has released, under other lines, several standalone sets which are stylistically consistent with many of the previous Castle themes.
-These sets include: